DASpringate/tutorials/Primary_Care_Databases/March_2013/README.md

 * PDF of final presentation
 * .Rmd Source file

-The pdf was compiled to beamer using [Pandoc](http://johnmacfarlane.net/pandoc/)
+The .Rmd source file  was compiled to beamer using [Pandoc](http://johnmacfarlane.net/pandoc/)